-Vision - To prevent the occurrence, cure, reverse, or slow the progression, and lessen the personal and societal impact of multiple sclerosis
+Vision - To prevent, cure, reverse, or slow the progression, and lessen the personal and societal impact of multiple sclerosis

 Multiple sclerosis (MS) is a degenerative, chronic inflammatory disease of the central nervous system that leads to cumulative neurologic disability over several years.
 Although MS affects over 400,000 individuals in the United States and about 2.1 million individuals worldwide, its etiology and pathogenesis are largely unknown.
 Moreover, the progression, severity, and specific symptoms of MS are unpredictable and vary from one person to another.
 While individuals of all ages are affected by MS, it is more commonly diagnosed in young adults, particularly women, between the ages of 20 and 40.
 Currently, there is no cure for MS.